2015 Full Schedule

 NICE WORK IF YOU CAN GET IT

-On the weekend of his marriage a Jazz-Age playboy finds himself surrounded by bootleggers, rumrunners, chorus girls, politicians, and gold diggers all to the memorable tunes of George and Ira Gershwin.
+On the weekend of his marriage a Jazz-Age playboy finds himself surrounded by bootleggers, rumrunners, chorus girls, politicians, and gold diggers all to the memorable tunes and lyrics of George and Ira Gershwin.
 It is 1927.
 Oft-married Jimmy Winter must now marry someone respectable or his mother will disinherit him.
 So he's marrying Eileen, the finest interpreter of modern dance in the western world, the daughter of an ultra-conservative senator, the niece of a prohibitionist dowager, and a woman he doesn't truly love.
 Leaving his bachelor party, a drunken Jimmy meets Billie, Cookie, and Duke, a trio bootleggers looking to stash 400 bottles of booze, In a drunken stupor Jimmy mentions the 40 room estate on Long Island that his family never uses - and passes out.
 The rest is about all the good things in life - music and laughter and falling in love.
 Familiar musical numbers include: Someone to Watch over Me, Let's Call the Whole Thing Off, Fascinating Rhythm, But Not for Me, and I've Got a Crush on You.
 A new American Classic!